kashr-app/kashr/README.md

 - You can store (optionally encrypted) backups in any of the supported backends (e.g. Nextcloud/WebDAV).
 - We provide a dockerized decryption tool independent of the app, see [ENCRYPTION_README.md](ENCRYPTION_README.md).

+## Security

+All official releases are signed with our release certificate.
+Before installing any APK, verify:

+- **APK Hash:** Each release includes SHA-256 hash files for integrity verification
+- **Signing Certificate:** Verify the APK signature matches our official fingerprints
+- **Download Source:** Only download from our [official GitHub Releases](https://github.com/kashr-app/kashr/releases)

+For detailed verification instructions and our signing certificate fingerprints, see [SECURITY.md](SECURITY.md).

 ## Trustful Business Model: Good Software, Not Data!

 - **You're the customer**, not the product.